Walter Short: Pre-World War II service

 He was commissioned as a second lieutenant of infantry in the U.S. Army on March 13, 1902, and assigned duty at the Presidio of San Francisco.
 He served in the Philippines and later Alaska, and took part in the expedition into Mexico with the 16th Infantry Regiment in 1916.

 During World War I, he served on the general staff of the 1st Division and as assistant chief of staff for the 3rd Army.
+He was awarded the Army Distinguished Service Medal for his efforts during the war.
+The citation for the medal reads:

 After the war, Short became a member of the War Department General staff and served with the Far Eastern section of the Military Intelligence Division until 1924.
 He then attended the Army War College and after graduation served as a staff school instructor.
 He commanded 1st Infantry Division from 1938 to 1940 and I Corps from January 1940 to January 1941.

 Hawaii

-General George C. Marshall, the U.S. Army Chief of Staff, appointed Short to the Hawaiian command on February 8, 1941.
-He earned the Distinguished Service Medal and was considered to have had a successful career at that time, especially in light of his promotions during peacetime.
+General George C. Marshall, the U.S. Army Chief of Staff, appointed Short to command the Army's Hawaiian Department on February 8, 1941 and promoted him to the temporary rank of lieutenant general.
+He earned the Distinguished Service Medal, and was considered to have had a successful career at that time, especially in light of his promotions during peacetime.

 Japanese attack on Pearl Harbor

-Aftermath

-On December 17, 1941, General Short was removed from command of the U.S. Army's Hawaiian Department as a result of the Japanese attack on the Hawaiian Islands.
-Short was ordered back to Washington, D.C., by General Marshall.
-He reverted to his permanent rank of major general, from his temporary rank of lieutenant general, since his temporary rank was contingent on his command.
+On December 17, 1941, Short was removed from command of the Hawaiian Department as a result of the Japanese attack on Pearl Harbor, and was ordered back to Washington, D.C. by General Marshall.
+He reverted to his permanent rank of major general, as his temporary rank of lieutenant general had been contingent on his command.

-On February 28, 1942, he retired from the Army and then headed the traffic department at a Ford Motor Company plant in Dallas, Texas.
+On February 28, 1942, he retired from the Army, later heading the traffic department at a Ford Motor Company plant in Dallas, Texas.
 He briefly returned to active duty from October 3, 1945 to February 28, 1946.
-He retired in 1946 and died in 1949 in Dallas of a chronic heart ailment.
+He retired for the final time in 1946, and died in 1949 in Dallas of a chronic heart ailment.